Is your business ready to go global? We’re here to help.

 Tell us your shipping needs

 We’re continually looking at ways to make our operations more sustainable.
-Discover how our new facilities across the region are designed to conserve energy and lessen environmental impact for a greener tomorrow.
+From green building to sustainable construction, discover how FedEx facilities across the region are designed to conserve energy and minimize our carbon footprint.

-Sustainable construction includes the use of sustainable building materials and construction techniques including lighting, ventilation, insulation, water recycling, energy efficiency and renewable power generation.
+Sustainable construction includes the use of sustainable, green building materials and construction techniques including lighting, ventilation, insulation, water recycling, energy efficiency and renewable power generation.

 In both the public and private construction sectors, sustainable buildings are being commissioned to comply with the United Nations Sustainable Development Goals, which include resilient infrastructure and promoting inclusive and sustainable industrialization.

 At FedEx, we’re working hard towards our global sustainability goal of carbon neutral operations by 2040.
-In addition to modernizing our air and electrifying our ground fleet, shifting to paperless solutions and using sustainable and reusable packaging, we’re also reinventing what a sustainable FedEx facility looks like.
-So far, our 26 solar facilities have generated more than 24.8 million kilowatt hours of clean energy worldwide.
+In addition to modernizing our air network and electrifying our ground fleet, shifting to paperless solutions, and using sustainable and reusable packaging, we’re also reinventing what a sustainable FedEx facility looks like.

 Incheon Gateway, South Korea